2007 tuberculosis scare: Aftermath

+In 2009, Speaker sued the CDC for invasion of privacy, claiming that the release of his personal and medical information caused significant harm to his reputation and marriage.
+The lawsuit was dismissed later in 2009 by a U.S. District Court judge, revived in 2010 by the 11th U.S. Circuit Court of Appeals, and finally dismissed again in 2012 by a U.S. District Court judge.

 Isolation and law

-Before a Congressional hearing, Speaker and his father played audio recordings from CDC and Fulton County health officials which say he was not a danger to others.
-He asked such questions on five recordings repeatedly and was given the same answers even after stating on two recordings that he was going out of the country and the CDC later admitted they were aware and waited until he had already left before taking further actions.

 Speaker was in New York when the CDC served him with an isolation order but CDC director Julie Gerberding stated that the government was legally constrained prior to that order.
-The federal statute granting quarantine authority allows isolation or quarantine but only for individuals coming into the country from a foreign country or territory.
+The federal statute under section 361 of the Public Health Service Act grants the federal government the ability to isolate or quarantine individuals but only those coming into the country from a foreign nation or territory.

 Georgia TB law may have required Speaker to be confined for two weeks and only allowed travel for medical appointments.
 A court confinement order can isolate a patient only after the infected patient ignores medical advice.
 This method can be overridden by a declaration of public health emergency by the governor of Georgia.